 Depending on the country, usage of the Wireless LAN functionality may be restricted.
 For country-specific details, please refer to the Wireless LAN Regulations leaflet.
-The Wireless LAN functionality which is incorporated into this unit has passed Wi-Fi certification, and complies with the interoperability specifications established by WECA (Wireless Ethernet Compatibility Alliance).
+The Wireless LAN functionality of the PCWA-C150S PC card which is bundled with this unit has passed Wi-Fi certification, and complies with the interoperability specifications established by WECA (Wireless Ethernet Compatibility Alliance).